Silver In Each Time Frame, And A $27 Medium-Term Target

-Last week I wrote an article on gold (NYSEARCA:GLD) trends, from the very longest timeframe, right down to the short term.
-In this article I will do the same for silver (NYSEARCA:SLV).
+Last week, I wrote an article on gold (NYSEARCA:GLD) trends, from the very longest time frame, right down to the short term.
+In this article, I will do the same for silver (NYSEARCA:SLV).

-Each timeframe has its own trend or characteristic and these are important for setting context and objectives for our trades.
-We may catch a 100% rally, but our timeframe determines if we bank those gains or let them dwindle away to zero again.
+Each time frame has its own trend or characteristic and these are important for setting context and objectives for our trades.
+We may catch a 100% rally, but our time frame determines if we bank those gains or let them dwindle away to zero again.

 Drivers And Relation To Gold

-Despite silver's industrial uses, we all know it correlates mostly with gold , as this software shows:
+Despite silver's industrial uses, we all know it correlates mostly with gold, as this software shows:

-software developed by Arbitrage Trader
+Software developed by Arbitrage Trader

 The software adjusts position sizes for beta in two separate portfolios.
 This gives a correlation of 0.93 over 200 days, which tells us that they have similar returns over the medium to long term.
 But you can also see in the middle left chart how recently the silver position (in red) has fallen much more than gold (in blue).
 In fact, the middle right chart shows us that the normal relation is stretched to an unusual 3 standard deviations.